benswift/extempore-sublime/README.md

 # Extempore-Sublime

+*Note: this plugin is no-longer actively developed---if you're a keen ST & Extempore user and want to try and resurrect it, pull requests welcome* 😊

 A Sublime Text 2 and 3 plugin for [Extempore](https://github.com/digego/extempore).
 The plugin provides syntax highlighting, as well as some commands and keybindings for